 I used the chairs we had in here already, added my vintage cane chairs at either end, a bench from Little C’s room, and a couple black vintage chairs so that we’d have enough seating.
 I think the mix-and-match look works, and it helps that everything is in shades of black and white!

 As for the individual settings, I started by alternating two different chargers I had – rattan chargers and gold chargers – layering on simple white plates, and topping those with alternating floral and white linen napkins.
-Again, I mixing and matching, but trying to keep everything mostly neutral so that it all works together.
+Again, I mix and match, but try to keep everything mostly neutral so that it all works together.

-Simple wine glasses and silver cutlery complete the place settings, and my table is ready for and elegant Thanksgiving dinner after I hardly spent much at all!
+Simple wine glasses and silver cutlery complete the place settings and now my table is ready for an elegant Thanksgiving dinner after I hardly spent much at all!

 Because the centerpiece takes up so much of the table’s real estate, we’ll do what we normally do for large dinners and serve the food buffet-style on our kitchen island.